mrlb05/Nifty4Gemini/docs/nifty/fileIO.rst

 Example of Nifty File I/O
 =========================

+Note: this is out of data. v1.0b12 compartmentalized the data of each step, so you can safely delete the intermediate products of each step.
+This is moderately correct up the extraction of 1D spectra.

+..
+TODO(nat): update this for the first release of Nifty.

 This is an example of how the Nifty directory tree appears after each step of the date reduction.
 These directory trees were created using a custom **niftree** bash command: